the plan for the future

 - for an explanation why this money is morre efficient, see: https://www.naturalmoney.org/short.html

 The Wörgl experiment became explosive because many towns and villages wanted to copy it.
 For this reason the central bank of Austria banned it.
 The Lignières-en-Berry experiment was explosive because it would have replaced regular usury money within a few years.
 For this reason the government of France banned it.
-If the experiments had not been banned then everybody would use scrip money now.

 The secret formula

 Currently there are a number of similar currencies and LETS systems but they did not achieve the success of Wörgl and Lignières-en-Berry.
 In order to make the money a success, the following conditions must be met:

 - the currency must be exchangeable in regular usury money but exchanging it must be less attractive than keeping it;

 - at least initially the currency has to be backed with regular money;

 - there must be an incentive to use the money in the form of a holding tax;

 There are two methods to produce an explosive experiment that can spread like wildfire: